sourcenetwork/defradb/docs/website/references/cli/defradb_client_node_identity.md

 ## defradb client node_identity

-Get information about the node's identity
+Get the information public about the node's identity

 ### Synopsis

-Get information about the node's identity.
+Get the information public about the node's identity.

 Node uses the identity to be able to exchange encryption keys with other nodes.